View a template set below:

 Follow up after a discovery call to move the sale forward

-- ❷We automatically track all visitor and customer actions (clicked on a call to action, read a text block [pressed their cursor on it]).
-This means if you decide an action is important to you later on, you can access all the historic data on it.
+- ❷We automatically track all visitor and user actions (clicked on a call to action, read a text block [clicked their cursor on it]).
+This means if you decide an action is important later on, you can access all the historic data on it.

-- No dev work / coding required - define important actions by clicking on parts of your page in our visualizer.
-Or by clicking on those actions a visitor/customer's journey log.
+- No dev work / coding required - define important actions by clicking on parts of your page in the visualizer.
+Or by clicking on a tracked action shown in a specific user's profile.

 - Create funnels to see how visitors are moving and converting across your site.
 Example funnel: referral source Google -> landing page (sales page) -> [defined event] clicked on testimonials section -> [defined event] watched a video -> [defined event] Clicked on the buy button in the topbar